Where We Went: Longcope Park – South Lee, MA

-Overview : Janet Longcope Park is 46-acres of eastern hemlock, pine and oak nestled amongst residences off of Church Street in South Lee.
-Slowly choking under the weight of invasive Oriental Bittersweet, a plight that in Winter, made an indelible impression.
+Overview: Janet Longcope Park is 46-acres of eastern hemlock, pine and oak nestled amongst residences off of Church Street in South Lee.
+When we visited, we observed that the property was slowly choking under the weight of invasive Oriental Bittersweet, a plight that in Winter, made an indelible impression.

 It’s namesake – Janet Percy Dana Longcope -was the only daughter of Paul Dana, noted Gilded Age family and editor of The New York Sun.
 (FUN FACT: the Charles A. Dana Discovery Center in Central Park is named after Janet’s grandfather) Serving as a nurse with the French Army in World War I, Janet would go on to marry John Hopkins Director of Medicine, Warfield Theobald Longcope.
 The couple would later move to Lee, settling their family on a tract they’d call Cornhill Farm.
 Now a seasonal rental property, what remains of the Longcope farm is around the corner from Longcope Park.